 - Treatment effect heterogeneity

-- False positives and p-hacking
+- False positives, p-hacking and publication bias

 - Regression discontinuity designs